regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

     indication that this is old, this code is from the time when Plone still supported Python 2.3.
 Another indication is that it calls the copy "sorted".

-    So for clarity I'll refactor this code to use sorted and function instead of a lambda.
+    But I already covered sort() vs sorted(), for clarity I'll refactor this code to use sorted and also use a function instead of a lambda, because it's easier to read.

 ----